TRossen89/Portfolio/README.md

 pip install pandas
 pip install table
 ```
-Then, while in the app folder, run
+Then navigate to the app folder and run:
 ```bash
 streamlit run Frontpage.py
 ```